Choose the CIPD Profession Map most suited to your needs

 The Map has been developed with both individuals and organisations in mind.
 It’s a vital resource for anyone working in or connected with the HR profession.

 From Band 1 at the start of an HR career through to Band 4 for the most senior leaders, it has been designed to be relevant and applicable to all professionals working across the HR spectrum; so, whether you are a generalist or a specialist (in learning and development, talent, reward, employee relations and engagement, resourcing or OD), wherever you are operating in the world, whatever sector and/or size of your organisation, the Profession Map is for you.

-7. How does the 2013 Profession Map relate to CIPD professional membership?
+7. How does the 2013 Profession Map relate to CIPD membership?

-The three levels of CIPD professional membership are set at the transitions between bands.
+The levels of CIPD membership are set at the transitions between bands.
 That is: